Platform-OS/pos-module-core/README.md

 <h1>Hello {{ data.user.first_name }}!</h1>
 ```

-Note: By default platformOS does not send real emails from staging environment - please ensure to [Configure test email on your instance](https://documentation.platformos.com/developer-guide/partner-portal/instances/configuring-test-email) to be able to send emails from staging environment.
+Note: By default, platformOS does not send real emails from the staging environment - please ensure to [Configure test email on your instance](https://documentation.platformos.com/developer-guide/partner-portal/instances/configuring-test-email) to be able to send emails from staging environment.

 ## Headscripts hook

 The core module provides a hook for other modules to register their head scripts (CSS, JS, metadata, etc).
-The modules can implement a `hook_headscripts.liquid` file that returns standard HTML, then you can render the aggregated head scripts in your layout using the `headscripts/search` query:
+The modules can implement a `hook_headscripts.liquid` file that returns standard HTML, and then you can render the aggregated head scripts in your layout using the `headscripts/search` query:
 ```
 <!DOCTYPE html>
 <html lang="en">